The-Code-Dose/thecodedose-website/_data/blog/2022-12-10-what-is-typescript.md

 n.toLowerCase() // Uncaught TypeError: n.toLowerCase is not a function
 ```

-You might discover this type of errors after running the code.
+You might discover this type of error after running the code.
 It would be useful if JavaScript could catch such errors during development, even before we run the code.

 T﻿here are other cases where JavaScript does not even throw an error at all!